conjure-cp/conjure/docs/tutorials/knapsack.rst

     #.
 A maximum weight which we call *capacity*,
 - find a set of the items such that
     #.
 The sum of the weights of the items in our set is less than or equal to the capacity,and
     #.
-Maximising the sum of the values of the items.
+The sum of the values of the items is maximised.

 Informally, think about putting items in a sack such that we maximise the total value of the sack whilst not going over the sack's weight limit.

 We begin by showing the entire problem as defined in Essence:

 .. code-block:: essence